ClinicalMetric Research Team · Last Reviewed: June 2026 · Sources: ClinicalTrials.gov · FDA · NIH

 Summary

 Data integrity failures are the leading cause of FDA warning letters to clinical trial sites — responsible for 35% of all Form 483 observations in 2024–2025 inspections.
-The ALCOA+ framework (Attributable, Legible, Contemporaneous, Original, Accurate, plus Complete, Consistent, Enduring, Available) remains the regulatory gold standard for evaluating data quality.
-With the expansion of electronic records, cloud-based EDC systems, and remote monitoring, the data integrity landscape has grown more complex — and FDA has updated its inspection approach accordingly.
+The consequences are severe: sites receiving data integrity warning letters face hold orders on all ongoing studies, mandatory third-party audits, and FDA re-inspection before new trials can initiate.
+The ALCOA+ framework (Attributable, Legible, Contemporaneous, Original, Accurate, plus Complete, Consistent, Enduring, Available) remains the regulatory gold standard.
+With cloud-based EDC systems, remote monitoring, and decentralized trial elements now standard, FDA has updated its inspection approach — auditors are increasingly examining EDC audit trail data as a first-line screen rather than reviewing paper source documents.

 ALCOA+ Principles: What Each Means in Practice